-Eligible clinicians (ECs) reporting for the Merit-based Incentive Payment System (MIPS) via Qualified Registry or Qualified Clinical Data Registry (QCDR) can report at the individual level or through the Group Practice Reporting Option (GPRO) for MIPS in 2017.
+Eligible clinicians (ECs) reporting for the Merit-based Incentive Payment System (MIPS) via Qualified Registry or Qualified Clinical Data Registry (QCDR) can report at the individual level or group level for MIPS in 2017.

 Do I have to report MIPS?